papis/papis/doc/source/default-settings.rst

     is the default name of the notes file, which by default is supposed to be a TeX file.

+.. papis-config:: notes-template

+    In ``papis edit`` you can edit notes about the document. ``notes-template`` is the path to a template, that will be loaded and formated using the ``formater``.
+This can be useful to enforce the same style in the notes for all documents.

+    Default value is set to ``""``, which will return an empty notes file.
+If no file is found at the path to the template, then also an empty notes file will be generated.

 .. _marks-options:

 Marks